 Mistake #1: Not exfoliating often with the right type of exfoliant.
-Most every person has a facial scrub in his or her bathroom, but they only use it “when I remember.”
+Most every person has a facial scrub or mask in his or her bathroom, but they only use it “when I remember.”
+Sound familiar?

 Correction: Exfoliation is one of the best things you can do for your skin, so you’re missing out on some major skin improvement when you only use it once in a while.
-I like facial scrubs – using them three times a week is really beneficial – but I encourage my less-disciplined clients to instead use an exfoliating acid serum (like AHA Smoothing Serum 10%) underneath their moisturizer three nights a week.
-An acid serum uses ingredients like glycolic, lactic and salicylic acids; when applied to the skin and left on over night, they work deeply to dissolve the glue that holds dead cells together revealing a brighter, smoother and clearer appearance in the morning.
+I like facial scrubs – using them three times a week is really beneficial – but I encourage my less-disciplined clients to instead use an exfoliating acid serum underneath their moisturizer three nights a week.
+An acid serum uses ingredients like glycolic, lactic and salicylic acids and when applied to the skin and left on overnight, they work deeply to dissolve the glue that holds dead cells together.
+This dramatically reveals a brighter, smoother and clearer appearance in the morning.
 If you’re going to take the time for an extra step in your routine, you might as well make it one that’s really going to benefit your skin the most — and an acid serum is the BEST way to go.
-(I recently appeared on the Dr. Oz show discussing exfoliating acids and how they help with so many skin issues.)
+(Read my beginner’s guide to using exfoliants.)

 Mistake #2: Not wearing foundation makeup daily.
 Some of my clients hide their wrinkles, blemishes, scarring, and brown spots under makeup, and they come to me with the goal of perfecting their skin so they can go makeup-free.
 Other clients don’t have much they want to cover up, so they think that wearing foundation makeup is not needed and that not wearing it is helping their skin by letting it “breathe.”